-We will share intelligence relating to wider regulatory matters with other regulatory bodies and enforcement agencies, and examples include:
+We will share intelligence relating to wider regulatory matters with other regulatory and enforcement agencies, such as:

 - Government Agencies

 - Police Forces

 - Fire Authorities

+- Environment Agency

 - Other Statutory Bodies and Local Authorities

-Standards and Accountability
+7. Standards and Accountability

-We will, in consultation with businesses and other interested parties, set and publish clear standards and targets for our service and performance.
+We will set and publish clear standards and targets for our service and performance.
 These will include:

-- regulatory outcomes (e.g. proportions of businesses that comply,); - performance standards for contact with businesses; - a commitment to ensuring costs to businesses of regulatory interventions are proportionate; and - a commitment to dealing with any negative perceptions of businesses and other interested parties relating to these issues.
+- regulatory outcomes (e.g. proportions of businesses that comply,); - performance standards for contact with businesses;

+- a commitment to ensuring costs to businesses of regulatory interventions are proportionate; and - a commitment to dealing with any negative perceptions of businesses and other interested parties relating to these issues.

-We will create effective consultation and feedback opportunities to ensure we have continuing cooperative relationships with businesses and other interested parties.
+We will listen to any feedback given and assess the responses of any consultation opportunities to ensure we have continuing cooperative relationships with businesses and other interested parties.
 We will ensure our officers provide courteous and efficient services to businesses and we will enable them to interpret and apply relevant legal requirements and ensure that they enforce requirements fairly and consistently between like-businesses in similar situations.
-We always welcome and take account of comments from businesses and other interested parties regarding the behaviour and activity of our staff.
+We welcome and take account of comments from businesses and other interested parties regarding their engagement with our service.

-Personal Information
+8. Personal Information

-We will take all reasonable steps to protect personal information about individuals, in accordance with our obligations under the Data Protection Act 1998.
+We will take all reasonable steps to protect personal information about individuals, in accordance with our obligations under the Data Protection Act 1998 and General Data Protection Regulation.
 However, we may be permitted or obliged to disclose personal information in accordance with legislation (such as the Freedom of Information Act 2000), court or tribunal procedural requirements, internal data sharing between Council services and data sharing arrangements with external bodies.

-Responding to complaints from the public
+9. Responding to complaints from the public